Akshith0711/Research_agent/README.md

 **Akshith Reddy**

-Aspiring AI Engineer focused on:
+Aspiring AI Engineer with a focus on:

-* Generative AI
+- Generative AI & Large Language Models
-* Agentic AI Systems
+- Agentic AI Systems
-* Retrieval-Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG)
-* Large Language Models
-* Applied Machine Learning
+- Applied Machine Learning

 ---

 ## ⭐ Support

-If you found this project useful, consider giving it a star on GitHub.
+If you found this project useful, consider giving it a **⭐ star** on GitHub — it helps others discover the project and motivates further development!